Skip to main content

 This will only happen for the currently logged-in user who has activated the Safe Mode and will not impact the website's visitors.

-With the Safe Mode enabled, try to load the Divi Theme Builder.
-If the error has been fixed, we must determine which plugin creates the issue.
+With Safe Mode enabled, try loading the Divi Theme Builder.
+If the error has been fixed, we must determine which plugin caused it.

 In case when Safe Mode doesn't resolve the issue, we can check other possible causes: